 We’ve already discussed APIs and services for custom channel management.
 This time we contacted specialists from Cloudbeds, SiteMinder, and eZee Technosys to talk about channel management functionality and get recommendations on a solution choice.

 What is a hotel channel manager?

-A channel manager enables achieving multichannel inventory distribution with instant updates of prices and availability.
+A channel manager is a software tool that enables achieving multichannel inventory distribution with instant updates of prices and availability.
 In other words, it allows you to simultaneously sell your inventory across several websites and provide customers with actual information on prices and a property occupancy.